 1662.
 St. Ignatius Catholic Church near Port Tobacco, oldest continuously active parish in nation.

 1680.
-Zekiah Fort established east of present-day Waldorf near Piney Branch by Gov. Charles Calvert for protection of Piscataways from Susquehannocks and Senecas.
+Zekiah Fort established east of present-day Waldorf near Piney Branch by Gov. Charles Calvert, 3rd Lord Baltimore, for protection of Piscataway from Susquehannock and Seneca.

 1695.
 Prince George's County erected from Charles and Calvert counties (Chapter 13, Acts of 1695, May session)